Suhani-T/EduScanAI/README.md

 ## Features

-- **Teacher Authentication**: Secure OTP authorization.
+- **Teacher Authentication**: Secure and reliable OTP-based verification to ensure authorized access.
-- **Answer Evaluation**: AI analyzes student responses and generates detailed feedback.
+- **Answer Evaluation**: AI-driven evaluation of student responses based on the provided answer key or prompt.
-- **Real-Time Feedback**: Instant processing without data storage.
+- **Real-Time Feedback**: Immediate feedback generation without storing sensitive data on the server.
-- **Markdown Formatting**: Feedback is structured for better readability.
+- **Markdown-Formatted Responses**: Feedback is structured using Markdown for improved clarity and readability.
-- **Email Integration**: Teachers can review and send feedback directly to students.
+- **Email Integration**: Teachers can review and send feedback directly to students via email from within the platform.
-- **Cusomisable Prompt**: Teachers can further add specific instructions to the AI.
+- **Customizable Prompt**: Teachers have the flexibility to provide additional context or criteria to guide the AI's evaluation.
-- **Reviews & Reports**: Teachers can give genuine reviews or report issues regarding the website and its functionality.
+- **Issue Reporting & Feedback Submission**: Teachers can submit reviews or report bugs, contributing to ongoing improvements.
+- **Accessibility Modes**: Option to switch between dark and light themes for a more comfortable user experience.
+- **Multilingual Support**: Interface and generated messages can be dynamically translated to support international users.

 - ## Tech Stack